klimatt12/Gaming/README.md

 # Datadog
-In the initial state, contains agent configuration files with the assumption the agent is running on a windows machine
+In the initial state, contains agent configuration files with the assumption the agent is running on a windows machine.
 A docker image option is coming at a later date
 Instructions for creating a free trial can be found in the [wiki](https://github.com/klimatt12/Gaming/wiki/Create-Free-Trial-of-Datadog) section of this repo